Tseegi-N/Tseegi-N.github.io/_posts/2024-12-16-minimax-CUDA.md

 ---
-title: 'Conversion of Docx to Manubot-based Markdown file'
+title: 'Implementing Minimax Chessbot on CUDA'
-date: 2024-07-30
+date: 2024-12-16
-excerpt: Tseegi Nyamdorj, Halie Rando
+excerpt: Tseegi Nyamdorj, Maya Gilliom
 collection: projects
-permalink: /posts/2024-07-30-doc-eng
+permalink: /posts/2024-12-16-minimax-CUDA
 layout: archive
 ---
-**Conversion of Docx to Manubot-based Markdown file**
+**Implementing Minimax Chessbot on CUDA**

-**_2024 Smith College Summer Undergraduate Research Fellowship_**
+**_Final Team Project for CSC 220: Advanced Programming_**

-During Summer Undergraduate Research Fellowship (SURF) 2024 at Smith College, I worked on developing a pipeline to convert DOCX files, commonly used by non-technical authors, to Manubot-based Markdown files under the guidance of professors Halie Rando and Michael Robson.
-I have presented my research at Computational Systems for Integrative Genomics (CSIG) 2024 in New York, NY.
-I am currently working on refining model selection and prompt engineering using Promptfoo evaluations for speed and accuracy during my special studies.
+During the fall semester of my senior year at Smith College, I collaborated with my classmate Maya Gilliom to develop a Minimax-based chessbot utilizing C++ and CUDA.
+The project aimed to optimize Minimax calculations, originally implemented in Python, by leveraging parallel computing for enhanced performance.
+Using the SHL chess library for robust chess functionality, the implementation features recursive Minimax calls augmented with alpha-beta pruning to improve computational efficiency and decision-making speed.